dudetracey/66DaysOfData/README.md

 ## Day 48
 I found out how to make linear regression lines in Seaborn and adjust the size and style.
 I will start doing some independent exercises tomorrow!

+## Day 49
+I made quite a few sample graphs in Seaborn using the famous Titanic dataset.
+I'm looking forward to comparing my graphs to a more sophisticated set of solutions tomorrow!